LostSpaceNG/OnlineShop/OnlineShopMVC/OnlineShopMVC/readMe.txt

 ///
-/// Shopping Cart Functionality
+/// Shopping Cart
 ///

 # Database Storage for logged-in users

-	- ICartService and CartService: Handle database-backed cart operations.
+	- ICartService and CartService: handle database-backed cart operations.

 # Session Storage for guest users

-	- /Helpers/SessionCartHelper.cs: Manages cart items stored in the session.
+	- /Helpers/SessionCartHelper.cs: manages cart items stored in the session.

-# Controller and Model
+# Controllers and Models

 	- CartController.cs: handles cart-related actions, selecting the appropriate storage mechanism based on user authentication.
 	- CartItem.cs: represents items in the cart.

+///
+/// Checkout and Order Processing
+///

+# Shipping Details

+	- Users fill in their shipping address and select a payment method (Card or PayPal) on the checkout form.

+# Order Creation

+	- The system collects the cart items (from session for guests or the database for logged-in users) and creates an 'Order' record with shipping details and the total amount.

+# Order Items

+	- Each item in the cart is recorded as an 'OrderItem', storing the product details, quantity, and price at purchase time.

+# Payment Simulation

+	- A 'Payment' record is generated using the user-selected payment method, simulating a successful transaction.

+# Cart Clearance

+	- After order placement, the cart is cleared from session storage or the database.

+# Confirmation Page

+	- Users are redirected to an Order Confirmation page displaying order details and the chosen payment method.

+# Controllers and Models

+	- OrderController.cs
+	- Order.cs
+	- OrderItem.cs
+	- Payment.cs
+	- CheckoutViewModel.cs